-- Before you do anything, check with the panel manufacturer to see if they provide specific maintenance and cleaning instructions.
+- Before doing anything, check with the panel manufacturer to see if they provide specific maintenance and cleaning instructions.
 Using the wrong tools or cleaning products may cause irreparable damage that reduces solar output and voids your warranty.

 - Shut down your system per the instruction manual, or unplug portable solar panels from a portable power station.

-- If there are stains left after using water, using a tiny amount of dish soap with a non-abrasive sponge will do the trick.
+- If stains are left after using water, using a tiny amount of dish soap with a non-abrasive sponge will do the trick.
 Try not to use other cleaners such as laundry detergents or chemicals as they can react badly with solar cells.